-How to Count Money in Korean (Post 1) Posted by FlyHighOyster on Jan 13, 2020 in Korean Language, Vocabulary
+How to Count Money in Korean (Part 1) Posted by FlyHighOyster on Jan 13, 2020 in Korean Language, Vocabulary

 I once had a chance to live in Latin America for about a year.
 I was not fluent in Spanish at all, but I was able to get by since I Committed myself, right at the beginning, to learn Spanish numbers.
 Learning and understanding numbers is a crucial skill, especially if you live in a foreign country.
 Let’s learn how to count numbers in Korean today.